 The challenges of the past have forced brands across industries to redefine the way they offer products and services, with customer service emerging as a larger part of their offerings than ever before.

-Most industries report an increase in online sales and organisations must employ the latest call center strategies to ensure customer success (the process of ensuring that customers always achieve their desired goals when using your services or products).
-Experts forecast the following contact center trends to watch out for in 2021 and beyond.
+Most industries report an increase in online sales and organizations must employ the latest call center strategies to ensure customer success (the process of ensuring that customers always achieve their desired goals when using your services or products).
+Experts forecast the following contact center trends to watch out for in 2022 and beyond.

 1. Omnichannel communication is no longer optional

-One of the key call center trends for 2021 is delivering omnichannel support.
+One of the key call center trends for 2022 is delivering omnichannel support.
 Today’s customers rely on a myriad of communication channels to reach out to brands or their support teams.
-These channels include e-mail, text messaging, social media, live chats and, more recently, video chats.
+These channels include e-mail, text messaging, social media, live chats, and, more recently, video chats.

 Your call center strategy must, therefore, prioritize an omnichannel approach, with relevant scripts and communication crafted for each.
 Additionally, with 79% of customers expecting a response on social media within 24 hours, dedicating a separate team to handle communications on such platforms is essential.